Part III

 The Trickster archetype uses wit, humor, paradox, and playful disruption to challenge rigid thinking, undermine inflated egos, and expose hidden truths or hypocrisies.
 Think of a court jester speaking truth through riddles, a comedian using satire, or a child asking revealing questions that expose adult contradictions.

-Unlike the Rebel, who confronts power structures directly, the Trickster works subtly and indirectly, using irony, mimicry, paradox, and cleverness to undermine the status quo from unexpected angles.
+Unlike the Rebel, whose power is in direct, head-on confrontation, the Trickster works subtly and obliquely, destabilizing from within.
+They use irony, paradox, and cleverness to undermine the status quo from unexpected angles, shifting perception rather than openly dismantling structures.
 Their power is in the disruption of expectations, the skillful use of ambiguity, and the revelation of inconvenient truths through laughter or surprise.

 The shadow Trickster, however, becomes manipulative, deceitful, and irresponsible—using cleverness for selfish gain, sowing discord for amusement, or evading accountability.
 This looks like a con artist exploiting trust, a malicious gossip spreading rumors, or someone using humor cruelly to belittle others.